rangari-rani/cdac-projects-fullstack/README.md

 Welcome to my collection of academic projects built during the **Post Graduate Diploma in Advanced Computing (PG-DAC)** program at **CDAC (Centre for Development of Advanced Computing), Nagpur** in 2023.

-These projects reflect hands-on training in full-stack development using modern frameworks like ReactJS, Spring Boot, and the MERN stack.
+These projects reflect practical, hands-on training in full-stack development using modern frameworks like ReactJS, Spring Boot, and the MERN stack.

 > 📌 View the CDAC Project Portfolio UI: